 - Various forms of childcare (daycare center, kindergarten, etc.) at the University of Lausanne and the University of Geneva.

 - Subsidies and financial aid for parents (UNIL): Upon request, the Office of Equal Opportunity at the University of Lausanne can grant special financial assistance based on certain allotment criteria.

 The SNSF offers flexibility grants aimed at PhD students and postdoctoral researchers who need to look after children.
-The applicants are employed with a work-time percentage of at least 80% in a NCCR, they are pursuing an academic career and are the main carer (as of 50%) of their children until the beginning of their compulsory education (incl. compulsory Kindergarden).
+The applicants are employed in a NCCR, they are pursuing an academic career and are the main carer (as of 50%) of their children until the beginning of their compulsory education (incl. compulsory Kindergarden).
 For more information, see the intranet.